-1- Labial frenum: It is a fold of mucous membrane.
-It is not usually as pronounced as the frenum in the maxillary arch, it is shorter and wider than the maxillary frenum, but is histologically and functionally similar.
+1- Labial frenum: It is a fold of mucous membrane. it is shorter and wider than the maxillary frenum, but is histologically and functionally similar.
 The frenum may be single or multiple; narrow or broad.
 It may contain fibrous band attached to the orbicularis oris muscle, therefore it may be active in mastication.